 Unless you live close to the coast, you're not likely to have a large amount of seaweed in your diet daily.
-But even small amounts of seaweed every day will add up, as they are nutrient-dense while being low in calories, and have been found to contain antioxidants.
+But even small amounts of seaweed every day will add up, as they are nutrient-dense while being low in calories, contain antioxidants and are a sustainable source of plant-based protein.

 Unlike most land plants, seaweeds have plenty of soluble fibre, which helps in reducing blood cholesterol levels.